 While EMDR treatments might involving the waving of fingers in front of a person’s face in order to stimulate eye movement, I am not engaging in hypnosis or waving a magic wand.
 EMDR is real work, but is often quicker than talking therapy alone or treatments like Cognitive-Behavior Therapy and step-by-step desensitization.
 Often, the act of “resourcing” or using visualization to help cope with difficult memories is a critical part of the EMDR training, and can be every bit as important as desensitization itself.

 I have completed basic training in EMDR and am now able to offer it to my clients.
 Treatment will differ from person to person depending on personal history and current situations.
+I will also say that EMDR is not for everyone in every situation, and there may be situations where it will be necessary to minimize or even refrain from treatment.
 If you are interested in pursuing this treatment, send me a message through my contact page.